jasskaur-coder/Snake-Water-and-Gun-Game-/README.md

 # Snake-Water-and-Gun-Game-
-This is my first Python Project
+This is my first Python Project.
 Author - Jaspreet Kaur